Canada sees cooperation with ASEAN central to security in East Sea

 Canada expressed concerns over the continued militarisation of the South China Sea to reinforce unilateral claims over disputed areas, calling out the use of naval Coast Guard and maritime militia vessels to intimidate and threaten other states.

-The official noted with pleasure the momentum in Canada - Việt Nam defence relations, including the visit of Canadian frigates to the HCM City port this summer.
+The official also noted with pleasure the momentum in Canada - Việt Nam defence relations, including the visit of Canadian frigates to the HCM City port this summer.

 E-paper